ryuh-h/sector-analysis/README.md

 The project results include:
 - **Clusters of Financial Sectors**: Using K-Means and GMM, each sector has been grouped based on historical behavior, revealing similarities.
 - **LSTM Predictions**: LSTM models were used to predict future trends based on historical data, with evaluation metrics showing the performance for each sector.
-- **Visualization Reports**: Detailed visualizations that illustrate sector trends, the impact of major events like COVID-19, and clustering results.
+- **Visualisation Reports**: Detailed visualisations that illustrate sector trends, the impact of major events like COVID-19, and clustering results.